Lifelong Generative Modeling: Abstract

 \section{Abstract}

-Lifelong learning \cite{thrun1995lifelong,thrun1995lifelong2} is the problem of learning multiple consecutive tasks in a sequential manner where knowledge gained from previous tasks is retained and used for future learning.
+Lifelong learning is the problem of learning multiple consecutive tasks in a sequential manner, where knowledge gained from previous tasks is retained and used to aid future learning over the lifetime of the learner.
 It is essential towards the development of intelligent machines that can adapt to their surroundings.
-In this work we focus on a lifelong learning approach to generative modeling where we continuously incorporate newly observed distributions into our learnt model.
-We do so through a student-teacher Variational Autoencoder\cite{kingma2014} architecture which allows us to learn and preserve all the distributions seen so far without the need to retain the past data nor the past models.
-Through the introduction of a novel cross-model regularizer, inspired by a Bayesian update rule, the student model leverages the information learnt by the teacher, which acts as a summary of everything seen till now.
-The regularizer has the additional benefit of reducing the effect of catastrophic interference that appears when we learn over sequences of distributions.
-We demonstrate its efficacy in learning sequentially observed distributions as well as its ability to learn a common latent representation across a complex transfer learning scenario.
-Our code is available: \url{https://github.com/jramapuram/LifelongVAE_pytorch}.
+In this work we focus on a lifelong learning approach to unsupervised generative modeling, where we continuously incorporate newly observed distributions into a learned model.
+We do so through a student-teacher Variational Autoencoder architecture which allows us to learn and preserve all the distributions seen so far, without the need to retain the past data nor the past models.
+Through the introduction of a novel cross-model regularizer, inspired by a Bayesian update rule, the student model leverages the information learned by the teacher, which acts as a probabilistic knowledge store.
+The regularizer reduces the effect of catastrophic interference that appears when we learn over sequences of distributions.
+We validate our model's performance on sequential variants of MNIST, FashionMNIST, PermutedMNIST, SVHN and Celeb-A and demonstrate that our model mitigates the effects of catastrophic interference faced by neural networks in sequential learning scenarios.
+Our code is available at : \url{https://github.com/jramapuram/LifelongVAE_pytorch}.